dikshanttatrari/web-development/README.md

 # web-development
-We are web development using HTML, CSS and JS
+We are learning web development using HTML, CSS and JS